 Spiti Valley Transportations

 Rent a Motorbike & Scooter / Bicycle – these are great for solo or group adventure seekers.
-Two solo women travelers on a bicycle and scooter shared the road with me.
+Two solo women travelers on a bicycle and a scooter shared the road with me.

 Where to Stay in Spiti Valley?